justicel/kafka-connect-elasticsearch-docker/README.md

 Is it possible to specify the following variables:
 <ul>
   <li>KAFKA_CONNECT_MODE: valid values are <i>standalone</i> and <i>distributed</i></li>
   <li>CONNECT_ADVERTISED_HOSTNAME: hostname of the machine where the container runs.
-If not set it is resolved in the private ip of the machine</li>
+If not set it is resolved in ip of the machine where the container runs</li>
   <li>ZOOKEEPER_ADDRESS: address of zookeeper instance running.
 It is used in distributed execution mode</li>
   <li>KAFKA_ADDRESS: address of the kafka cluster used by kafka connect</li>
-  <li>ELASTICSEARCH_ADDRESS: address of the elasticsearch where to write data</li>
+  <li>ELASTICSEARCH_ADDRESS: address of elasticsearch where to write data</li>
   <li>CONNECTOR_NAME: name of the connector to execute in standalone mode.
-Defaults to elasticsearch</li>
+Default to elasticsearch</li>
 </ul>

 ## Assumption